Eating disorders involve a disturbance of eating or of behavior related to eating, typically including

 For unusual eating behavior to be considered a disorder, the behavior must continue for a period of time and cause significant harm to the person's physical health and/or ability to function at school or work or negatively affect the person's interactions with other people.

 Anorexia nervosa is characterized by a relentless pursuit of thinness, a distorted body image, an extreme fear of obesity, and restriction of food consumption, leading to a significantly low body weight.
 People with anorexia nervosa restrict their intake of food, but they may also binge eat, then compensate by purging (for example, by making themselves vomit or using laxatives).
 People who have the disorder may restrict their food intake to the point where their health is harmed.
 Although anorexia means loss of appetite, many people with anorexia nervosa do not lose their appetite until they are very emaciated.

 Avoidant/restrictive food intake disorder is characterized by eating very little food and/or avoiding eating certain foods without the concern about body shape or weight that is typical in people with anorexia nervosa or bulimia nervosa.
-Usually, people with this disorder are extremely picky about food and types of food.
+Usually, people with this disorder may lack interest in eating, may be extremely picky about food, and may avoid certain types of food.
 For example, they may avoid foods that are a certain color, consistency, or odor.
 Some people are afraid of possible adverse consequences of eating such as choking or vomiting.

 Bulimia nervosa is characterized by repeated episodes of rapidly eating large amounts of food, followed by attempting to compensate for the excess food consumed.
 For example, people may make themselves vomit or take laxatives.

 Pica is regularly eating things that are not food.

 Rumination disorder is characterized by regurgitation of food after eating.

 Eating disorders are more common among women, especially younger women, than among men.